Hengle/Nexus-Security.github.io/content/posts/2016-09-09-special-warfare-1028-mod-free-shopping.md

 Special Warfare is an independent modern FPS war game developed by Battle Fire Studio.
 The online multiplayer combat shooter uses PBR material, HDR effect, ultra HD texture, real-time lighting rendering, and the game has very nice light and shadow effects.
 In multiplayer mode, randomly join the 6 camps (Delta troops, mercenaries, SEALs, army, special police, terrorists), more than 50 types of modern weapons and experience a warm battle with the players.
 In zombie mode, you can use a weapon in your hand to kill an army of zombies infected with a biochemical virus.

 The background of the game has been set in the rapid advancement of modern biotechnology.
 Politics and the army are controlled by biovalves.
-In order to compete for conflicts in various regions, the leaks of biochemical viruses cause a large area of ââinfection, the darkness falls and the houses in memory are mutated.
+In order to compete for conflicts in various regions, the leaks of biochemical viruses cause a large area of infection, the darkness falls and the houses in memory are mutated.
 The invasion of the zombies, the world is in a bloody slaughter, the mysterious organization has formed a special war unit to fight for the future of humanity.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Free Shopping
 **